Andreas1331/ragemp-roleplay/README.md

 * Playable roulette with multiple players
 * and more ...

-I originally began development in 2021 and abandoned the project again due to time constraints.
-So do not expect more updates to be released.
+I originally began development in 2021 and abandoned the project again due to time constraints, and I'm revisiting the project once in a while whenever I have the time for it.
 Also note that some references to SVG (specifically for item icons) files will be null pointers as the files are removed.
 This is due to copyright, even though they are free for commercial use I've removed them and you'll have to include your own.

 The setup in Visual Studio abstracts away some of the tedious tasks, such as moving client files written in Javascript into the server folder everytime you wish to test something.
 This is achieved using post build commands inside Visual Studio to copy the files into wherever you have your server folder located.
-For the .DLL Visual Studio will output it to your server folder as well.
-You will need to edit the paths for your projects, but more on that in ```Getting Started```.
+By default the project is using an InMemory Database Provider for Entity Framework so you do not have to setup any dedicated database to get started.
+Automation for copying the project after compiling is also done using post build commands, and every dependency is moved to the Rage runtime folder.
+For all of this to work you will need to instruct Visual Studio where your Rage server is located, but more on that in [Getting started](#Getting-Started).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>